PurpleGuitar/python-kickstart-project/readme.md

 - `make lint` to run mypy and ruff on source and tests.
 - `make test` to discover and run tests with coverage.
 - `make dist` to build an executable in the `dist/` directory.
-- `make format` to reformat Python source files and readme.md.
+- `make format` to reformat Python source files and readme.md (requires `pandoc` to be installed on your system).
 - `make edit` to open the project files in your `$EDITOR`.
 - `make clean` to clean up temporary files.